majormkisii/nexus_v4/packages/sdk-js/tests/README.md

-# packages/sdk-js/tests
+# JavaScript / TypeScript SDK Tests

-Tests for JS SDK.
+This folder contains automated tests for the JS/TS SDK.
+Includes unit tests, integration tests, and examples for API interactions, AI workflows, and utility functions.
+Ensures the SDK behaves correctly in both Node.js and browser environments.